Wildfire Resilient Futures Initiative

 Researchers conducting post-fire field work.
 Photo credit: Ellen Whitman (CFS wildfire scientist).

-Starting in 2023-24, Natural Resources Canada will implement programs and activities up to $285 million over 5 years under the WRFI.
-This is an initiative within the Government of Canada Adaptation Action Plan, in support of the National Adaptation Strategy, launched on June 27, 2023.
+Under the Wildfire Resilient Futures Initiative (WRFI), Natural Resources Canada will implement programs and activities up to $285 million over 5 years, starting in 2023-24.
+WRFI invests in new programs and activities to reduce wildland fire risk in our communities and landscapes and is delivered through 3 interrelated activities.
+WRFI is an initiative within the Government of Canada Adaptation Action Plan, in support of the National Adaptation Strategy, launched on June 27, 2023.

 All over the world, more frequent and severe wildland fires are a trend largely driven by our changing climate.
 Fire experts state that Canada will continue to experience longer fire seasons, larger and more intense fire events, and extreme fire weather.
 This will increase wildland fire risk to people, communities, and businesses in forested areas.